ChrisChrisLoLo/beyblock20/README.md

 ## Design
 This design came out the Seeedstudio SeeeduinoXiao Keyboard Competition.
 The Seeeduino XIAO is a great, affordable, little microcontroller.
 I'm a big fan of the USB C port and castellated pins on it.
 It's biggest tradeoff was that there aren't as many pins on it as a pro-micro, meaning that you have to think outside the box to get enough pins to make a keyboard out of it.
 I found this constraint to be really fun, since I pushed me to take an I2C "split" keyboard approach.
 The beyblock20 also draws inspiration from Zack Freedman's (Mirage Keyboard)[https://github.com/ZackFreedman/MiRage], particularly with the idea of an unbounded I2C bus.

 Thank you to Seeedstudio for offering to manufactering these boards for free.
-I found the board to be an excellent product, and the community support to be awesome.
+I found the board to be an excellent product, and the community support for said board to be awesome.

 ## Parts
 I will outline the main parts here, though since the design, isn't finalized, you may need a few addtional parts, like screws and such